Space tourism: Environmental effects

 A 2010 study published in Geophysical Research Letters raised concerns that the growing commercial spaceflight industry could accelerate global warming.
 The study, funded by NASA and The Aerospace Corporation, simulated the impact of 1,000 suborbital launches of hybrid rockets from a single location, calculating that this would release a total of 600 tonnes of black carbon into the stratosphere.
 They found that the resultant layer of soot particles remained relatively localized, with only 20% of the carbon straying into the southern hemisphere, thus creating a strong hemispherical asymmetry.
 This unbalance would cause the temperature to decrease by about 0.4 C-change in the tropics and subtropics, whereas the temperature at the poles would increase by between 0.2 and 1 C-change.
 The ozone layer would also be affected, with the tropics losing up to 1.7% of ozone cover, and the polar regions gaining 5–6%.
 The researchers stressed that these results should not be taken as "a precise forecast of the climate response to a specific launch rate of a specific rocket type", but as a demonstration of the sensitivity of the atmosphere to the large-scale disruption that commercial space tourism could bring.

 A 2022 study estimated the air pollution impacts on climate change and the ozone layer from rocket launches and re-entry of reusable components and debris in 2019 and from a theoretical future space industry extrapolated from the "billionaire space race".
 It concludes that substantial effects from routine space tourism should "motivate regulation".

 Education and advocacy

 Several organizations have been formed to promote the space tourism industry, including the Space Tourism Society, Space Future, and HobbySpace.
 UniGalactic Space Travel Magazine is a bi-monthly educational publication covering space tourism and space exploration developments in companies like SpaceX, Orbital Sciences, Virgin Galactic and organizations like NASA.

-Classes in space tourism are currently taught at the Rochester Institute of Technology in New York, and Keio University in Japan.
+Classes in space tourism have been taught at the Rochester Institute of Technology in New York, and Keio University in Japan.
 Embry-Riddle Aeronautical University in Florida launched a worldwide space tourism course in 2017.